 Depending on the decision-making process within the Libra Association, it could in principle also stop buying bonds from certain states.
 While this may seem speculative, governments may even become dependent on the Libra Consortium.
 The reason for a possible, very high level of this dependence is ultimately the sheer size of the user community, which — due to the construction of the consortium — could also quickly become real users.

-On 18 June 2019, the whitepaper on Facebook’s “Libra” project, a novel crypto currency, was published.
-First information about the vision, the goal and the implementation of the project were explained here.
+On 18 June 2019, the whitepaper on Facebook’s “Libra” project, a novel cryptocurrency, was published.
+The first information about the vision, the goal and the implementation of the project were explained here.

 If you like this article, we would be happy if you forward it to your colleagues or share it on social networks.
 More information about the Frankfurt School Blockchain Center on the Internet, on Twitter or on Facebook.

 Felix Bekemeier is a project manager and research assistant of the Frankfurt School Blockchain Center (FSBC).
-His interests include the microeconomic analysis of agent behaviour in DLT networks as well as the use case development, monetary theory and policy as well as regulatory strategy.
-You can contact him via mail (firstname.lastname@example.org) or on LinkedIn (https://www.linkedin.com/in/felix-bekemeier).
+His interests include the microeconomic analysis of agent behavior in DLT networks as well as the use of case development, monetary theory, and policy as well as regulatory strategy.
+You can contact him via mail (email@example.com) or on LinkedIn (https://www.linkedin.com/in/felix-bekemeier).